 Yet physical security is just one aspect that defines the success of any event.

 The coordination of these events look seamless, but the intricacies are quite amazing, according to John Rovie, Director of Sales.
-There is often a significant lapse of time between the booking process of these high level events and the actual event.
+There is often a significant lapse of time between the booking process of these high-level events and the actual event.

 That’s why Broadmoor’s security begins before someone is even hired.
-Potential employees always go through background checks, extensive screening and training.
+Potential employees always go through background checks, extensive screening, and training.
 Once hired, then depending on the event, those employees may undergo many more independent background checks.

 Rovie says, “Few places in the world can create a secure environment that even NATO can feel comfortable, which is why Broadmoor security is a lot more than what you see.
-All events define the quality of The Broadmoor and how our Broadmoor team flawlessly pulls off a well orchestrated and coordinated effort.”
+All events define the quality of The Broadmoor and how our Broadmoor team flawlessly pulls off a well-orchestrated and coordinated effort.”

 “It’s easier to serve the needs of individual guests,” says Rovie.
 “They check in, got to their room, book their spa treatments, play golf, ask the concierge for tour suggestions.
-That’s the basics of hospitality, but mix in multiple set-ups, F&B requirements, banquet event orders, meeting resumes – and we’ve know added sometimes telephone books of info to disseminate throughout the property to share with everyone from stewards to housekeeping to banquet staff.”
+That’s the basics of hospitality, but mix in multiple set-ups, F&B requirements, banquet event orders, meeting resumes – and we’ve sometimes added telephone books of info to disseminate throughout the property to share with everyone from stewards to housekeeping to banquet staff.”

 The Broadmoor often adds into the mix out-of-the-box requests.
 These political groups often travel in delegations, and room assignments can be like juggling water balloons.
 Certain countries prefer not to be located next to a rival country.
 Each country has certain dietary requirements.
 Within each delegation, there are also subgroups, and besides the core meeting, those groups also require meeting space.
 One initial group booking may also include dozens of breakout meeting rooms.